0xPolygonMiden/miden-node/README.md

 This repository holds the Miden node; that is, the software which processes transactions and creates blocks for the Miden rollup.

-### Status
+> [!NOTE]

-The Miden node is still under heavy development and the project can be considered to be in an _alpha_ stage.
+> The Miden node is still under heavy development and the project can be considered to be in an _alpha_ stage.
 Many features are yet to be implemented and there are a number of limitations which we will lift in the near future.
+>

-At this point, we are developing the Miden node for a centralized operator.
+> At this point, we are developing the Miden node for a centralized operator.
 As such, the work does not yet include components such as P2P networking and consensus.
 These will be added in the future.

 ## Architecture